-- Scrape: A basic scrape is a shallow depression on the ground without much nesting material, though it may have a light lining of down, pebbles, weeds or other debris.
+- Scrape: A basic scrape is a shallow depression on the ground without much nesting material, though it may have a light lining of down, grass, pebbles, weeds or other debris.
 Scrapes are popular nest types for terrestrial birds or birds that prefer open habitats that lack abundant trees, such as shorebirds or tundra species.

 Birds That Build Scrape Nests: Common ostrich, killdeer, American avocet, Arctic tern and many shorebirds.

 - Burrow: A nesting burrow is dug into the ground, and may be a shallow cave or could have a long tunnel leading to a nesting chamber.
 These nests are often excavated in soft material such as loose dirt banks or guano accumulation.
 The inner nesting chamber may be lined with some material or could be bare.
 Birds may excavate their own burrows or may usurp suitable burrows from other animals.